NOMU: Neural Optimization-based Model Uncertainty: Experiments

-The first term in NLPD measures the error of the model prediction, where large errors can be attenuated by large uncertainties while the second term penalizes logarithmically larger uncertainties.
-Thus, NLPD penalizes both over-confident ($c\sigmodelhat(x)\approx0$) wrong predictions as well as under-confident ($c\sigmodelhat(x)\gg0$) predictions.
+\end{measure} The first term in \NLPD\ measures the error of the model prediction, where large errors can be attenuated by large uncertainties while the second term penalizes logarithmically larger uncertainties.
+Thus, \NLPD\ penalizes both over-confident ($c\sigmodelhat(x)\approx0$) wrong predictions as well as under-confident ($c\sigmodelhat(x)\gg0$) predictions.

-We define the second measure as the minimal value of the NLPD when varying the calibration parameter $c$.
+We define the third metric as the minimal value of the \NLPD\ when varying the calibration parameter $c$.

-\begin{measure}[Minimum NLPD] Let $\Dval$ denote a set of input-output validation points, and let $\UBc$ denote UBs for a calibration parameter $c$.
+\begin{measure}[Minimum NLL] Let $D$ denote a set of input-output points, and let $\UBc$ denote UBs for a calibration parameter $c$.
 Then $\MNLPD{}$ is defined as

 \end{measure}